MiltonBlack/Fitness_App/README.md

 You've successfully run and modified your React Native App. :partying_face:

-### Now what?

-- If you want to add this new React Native code to an existing application, check out the [Integration guide](https://reactnative.dev/docs/integration-with-existing-apps).
-- If you're curious to learn more about React Native, check out the [Introduction to React Native](https://reactnative.dev/docs/getting-started).

 # Troubleshooting

-If you can't get this to work, see the [Troubleshooting](https://reactnative.dev/docs/troubleshooting) page.
+If you can't get this to work, see the [Troubleshooting](https://reactnative.dev/docs/troubleshooting) page. or create an issue on this repo.

 # Learn More